wp-plugins/my-optional-modules/readme.txt

 4. You'll find settings under Dashboard->Settings->My Optional Modules

 == Changelog ==
+* 5.6.1.4  Disable comments if the user is listed on (any) 1 of 7 DNSBL
 * 5.6.1.3  Font Awesome updated to current version of 4.2 (40 new icons added)
 * 5.6.1.2  miniloop shortcode functionality call to action misplaced
 * 5.6.1.1  Admin page CSS @media queries for better display